steffitan23/cubstart-website/static/media/spec.3a8b36639a181426c86c.md

 - **Timeline:** When do you plan to work on certain portions of your project, and in what order?
 What work will you aim to complete by certain checkpoints?
 How will you and your group split up the work?
 Will your group be setting up regular meetings?
 If so, will they be virtual or in-person?

-- **Design Mockup PDF**: Choose one group member to submit a PDF file of your design mockup (specifications below).
+- **Design Mockup PDF**: Choose one group member to submit a PDF file of your design mockup to [Gradescope](gradescope.com) and add all other team members as collaboraters to the gradescope submission.

 ### Design Mockup